-In this explainer, our laundry professionals will detail how you can wash comforters without damaging them, how often you should do it, and the cleaning materials you need for efficient long-term care.
+In this explainer, our laundry professionals will detail how you can wash down comforters without damaging them, how often you should do it, and the cleaning materials you need for efficient long-term care.
 We will discuss some of the techniques we use in our shop to reduce the load on your hands, laundry machines, and dryers.

-Most homemakers dread washing comforters because of their sheer size and volume, especially when wet, testing the tensile strength of many washing machines in East Bay every week.
+Most homemakers dread washing alternative comforters because of their sheer size and volume, especially when wet, testing the tensile strength of many washing machines in East Bay every week.
 They represent some of the most time-consuming and labor-intensive fabric pieces to clean, and many professional dry-cleaning services reflect that in their prices.
 Some comforters cost thousands of dollars and feature delicate and high-thread-count constructions that could make a cleaning session feel like a high-stakes game.

 According to experts like Jack Sukalac, the director of comforter manufacturing giant All About Down, you only need to wash your comforters and duvets every three to four years, even if you use them often.

 Related: What Size Washer for King Comforter?

 Watch out for some telltale signs of dirt and grime, like visible stains, deflation, and odor, before you take your comforters and duvets to the dry cleaners or throw them in the washer.
 Comforters feature a broad range of fabric combinations, and those with more wool, down alternatives, and down may require different maintenance schedules, so no hard and fast rule will tell you when to wash your comforter.

 If you purchase a new one from the department store or factory outlet, we recommend washing comforters before use.
 It might have dust, dyes, excess chemicals, and components that may irritate your skin, which washing will remove.
 These harmful materials might still be present even if you receive your comforter in an airtight bag.

 If you want to prolong intervals between washes, our laundry professionals recommend you use a duvet cover.